86 billion dollars.

 The best topical solutions for lumbar muscle and nerve pain contain capasaicin, the active ingredient in Cayenne Pepper.

-The Chilli pepper is a powerful, science-backed pain blocking food.
+The Chilli pepper is a powerful, science-backed pain-blocking food.

 As you know, Cayenne Pepper is very hot and spicy.
-The heat comes from capasaicin, which was found to reduce the amount of substance P, a chemical that delivers pain message to the brain.
+The heat comes from capasaicin, which was found to reduce the amount of substance P, a chemical that delivers pain messages to the brain.

 When you reduce the big P, the pain message no longer reaches the brain – and you feel dramatic relief.